microsoft/msquic/docs/Deployment.md

 +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+
 ```

-`Server ID` is 4 bytes long, as encodes the complete IPv4 address OR the last 4 bytes of the IPv6 address.
+`Server ID` is 4 bytes long, and can encode various data interpretations.

 This encoding is **not enabled by default**.
+Please set the `LoadBalancingMode` setting accordingly to configure the desired load balancing mode.
+By default, <todo>.

+> **Note**
-To configure it, set the `LoadBalancingMode` setting to `1`. **Note** - The server must be restarted for this setting to take effect.
+> Any time the `LoadBalancingMode` is updated, the server must be restarted for this setting to take effect.

-To use this load balancing model, the load balancer must support the model described above and be explicitly configured to enable it for your endpoint.
+## IP Address Encoded Server ID

+MsQuic supports encoding the local IPv4 address or IPv6 suffix into Server ID.
+The load balancer can use this encoded IP address/suffix to directly route received QUIC packets to the appropriate server.

+To configure this mode, set the `LoadBalancingMode` setting to `1`.

+## Fixed Server ID

+MsQuic supports encoding a fixed, 4-byte value into Server ID.
+The load balancer can use this value to look up and route received QUIC packets to the appropriate server.

+To configure this mode, set the `LoadBalancingMode` setting to `2` and the `FixedServerID` setting to your desired value.

 # Client Migration